twboom/manhuntdatapack/README.md

-# manhunt
+# Manhunt
-A datapack for a Minecraft Manhunt (multiplayer)
+A datapack for a Minecraft Manhunt event with multiple people.
+Compatibility is not guaranteed.